Code of Ethics

 The commissions or fees payable under such agreement must be reasonable in amount for the services to be rendered in accordance with local business practices.

 We believe that good relationships are important to our business.
 Reasonable business entertainment and gifts are often customary and foster goodwill with our customers and vendors.
-However, excessive entertainment or gifts may pose, or create the appearance of posing, a conflict of interest.
-You should not accept any entertainment or gift that may impair your judgment in instances where our best interests are at stake.
+However, excessive entertainment or gifts may pose, or create the appearance of posing, a conflict of interest, improper influence or the appearance of bribery.
+Additionally, it can erode the confidence and trust of others in your business decisions..
+You should not accept any entertainment or gift that may place you under any obligation or impair your judgment in instances where our best interests are at stake.
 This prohibition applies even if the entertainment or gift is otherwise reasonable or customary.
 Without limiting the generality of the foregoing, we believe that the following create the appearance of impropriety and you and your family members are therefore specifically prohibited from offering, giving or accepting any gift or entertainment that:

 You should discuss any questionable gift or entertainment with our General Counsel.